 Are you considering hiring someone for a home improvement project?
 Have you ever heard a home improvement horror story?
 If not, ask around there are plenty of them.
 That is why it is so important to protect yourself while hiring a contractor.
 But where can you can go for help?

-Some other helpful recommendations per L & I in hiring a contractor are:
+Some helpful recommendations per L & I in hiring a contractor are:

 1. Plan your project.
 Clearly and specifically explain what you want to avoid any misunderstanding that result in cost overruns.